Neural engineering: History

-Traditional Roman and Egyptian medicine used artificial neuromodulation methods thousands of years ago to repair and enhance neural systems.
+Thousands of years ago, traditional Egyptian and Roman medicine used artificial neuromodulation methods to repair and enhance neural systems.
 They used the electrical properties of animals for therapeutic purposes.
-According to an interpretation of frescoes in the tomb of the architect Ti at Saqqara, Egyptians used the Nile catfish (Synodontis batensoda and Malapterurus electricus) to stimulate tissue electrically.
-The first documented use of electrical stimulation for pain relief dates back to 46 AD when Scribonius Largus of the ancient Roman Empire used the electric properties of torpedo fish to relieve headaches.
+According to an interpretation of frescoes in the tomb of the architect Ti at Saqqara, Egyptians used the electricity-generating Nile catfish (Synodontis batensoda and Malapterurus electricus) to stimulate tissue electrically.
+The first documented use of electrical stimulation for pain relief dates back to 46 AD, in the Roman Empire, when Scribonius Largus used the electric properties of torpedo fish to relieve headaches.

-The first implementation of electrocutical apparatus in medical treatment was recorded in Middlesex Hospital of London in 1767.

 Electrical apparatus used to detect nerve signals.
 From Emil du Bois-Reymond, "Investigations in Animal Electricity" (1848).

-The origins of neural engineering begin with Italian physicist and biologist Luigi Galvani.
-Galvani, along with pioneers like Emil du Bois-Reymond, discovered that electrical signals in nerves and muscles control movement, which marks the first understanding of the brain's electrical nature.
+The first use of electrocutical apparatus for medical treatment was recorded in Middlesex Hospital of London in 1767.
+The origins of what is now called neural engineering begin with 18th-century Italian physician, physicist, and biologist Luigi Galvani.
+Galvani, along with pioneers such as 19th-century physiologist Emil du Bois-Reymond, discovered that electrical signals in nerves and muscles control movement, thus marking the first understanding of the brain's electrical nature.
 In 1800, Alessandro Volta reported to the Royal Society that he heard an unpleasant boiling sound while applying 50 volts to his head.
 This was the first experiment on electrical stimulation of the human auditory system.
 In 1924, German physiologist and psychiatrist Hans Berger (1873–1941) discovered the brain's electrical activity (called brain waves) and, in particular, the alpha wave rhythm.
-He invented the human Electroencephalography.
+This led to the invention of human electroencephalography.